cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 **Tags:** exercise lut-2
 \pagebreak
-\pagebreak
 \newpage

 ## Calibration Bars
+[//]: # (Ex1.15 formerly 1.14)
 A calibration bar is typically added to a figure when intensity comparisons are made.
 A calibration bar indicates which color corresponds to which brightness.
-This is especially important when you use LUTs with more than one color or when you use a single color LUT where the change in intensity is not linear ('gamma').
+This is especially important when you use LUTs with more than one color.

 1. Open the image fibroblast-sim.tif.